-Regarding all modern tools for creating bots, the development process can be cut extensively comparing to the creation of the app.
+Regarding all modern tools for creating bots, the development process can be cut extensively (comparatively to the creation of the app).
 However, it still requires hiring professionals who would make it almost perfect (everything can be improved with the time).

 Customer service still needs human involvement

 It often works in the following way: customer contacts the service.
 Virtual assistant receives inquiry and asks additional questions to be sure where to direct user.
 When directions are defined, a user is being redirected to a human assistant who handles this type of services.
 It isn’t possible so far to automate all the process completely when it comes to complicated services.